nickzeppos/legis-match/README.md

 > MASK_ENUM Functions notwithstanding any other provision of law...

 `<EXTERNAL-XREF>` nodes are tagged, meaning instead of
 > ...including amounts authorized to carry out chapter 4 of part II of the Foreign Assistance Act of 1961 (22 U.S.C.
-2346 et seq.)...
+2346 et seq.).

 We get:
 > ...including amounts authorized to carry out chapter 4 of part II of the Foreign Assistance Act of 1961 \<EXTERNAL-XREF\>22 U.S.C.
-2346 et seq.\<EXTERNAL-XREF\>...
+2346 et seq.\<EXTERNAL-XREF\>.

 In both cases, we preseve a data structure that allows us to (1) reverse any given mask or tagging decision, and (2) compose different masking and tagging pipelines.
 For the above transformations, it might look something like this: